Aggregates/MI_HW2/TechnicalReport.md

             return beta

 ### Monte Carlo ###
-This approach used in this algorithm uses random sampling of moves in order to decide on the best overall approach each.
+This approach used in this algorithm uses random sampling of moves in order to decide on the best overall approach for each.
 The AI plays a certain number of games for each opening option (as passed in my the programmer) from the current state.
-Moves are then randomly selected and the game played to completion.
+Moves are then randomly selected and the game played to completion - either a winning position or a loss.
 After all games have been played, the best final scores are compared and the opening move with the best final score is passed back to the move function.
-This is then repeated for each move of the game.
+This is then repeated for each possible move of the game.

     def montecarlo(game, numberOfGames)
         for each possible move